 President Trump’s announcement suspending negotiations with the Taliban over the future U.S. troop presence has rapidly changed the landscape of the Afghanistan peace process.
 However, while the future of U.S.-Taliban talks and the hope of direct negotiations between the Afghan government and the Taliban are now uncertain, the urgency for finding a way to reduce violence and achieve a political settlement of the conflict remains: the Taliban and the Afghan government are still in a military stalemate; ISIS and al-Qaida retain footholds in Afghanistan; and Afghans continue to suffer ever higher civilian casualties.
 The need for peace is greater than ever – but the way forward is as complex as ever.

-Nancy Lindborg, welcoming remarks
+The Honorable Nancy Lindborg, welcoming remarks

 Ambassador Roya Rahmani, opening remarks

 Ambassador of the Islamic Republic of Afghanistan to the United States